Pratikbhanuse/pratikbhanuse.github.io/_pages/about.md

 and tools in mathematics in the realm of finance and economics.

 Academically speaking I completed my M.Sc. in Materials Physics form Brock University.
-I like to learn computer progrmming as it helps me to visuallise, pratically implement concepts in everyday life.
+I like to learn computer progrmming as it helps me to visuallise, pratically implement concepts from physics and mathematics.
 Currently I am involved in implementing python for trading purposes.
 If you'd like to know more about me please view my [Complete CV](/assets/pdf/Pratik-Resume.pdf){:target="_blank"}.